Cycle to Work

 What happens at the end of the hire period?

 At the end of the hire period employees may be given the opportunity to buy the bike for a fair market value, though this is not an automatic entitlement.
 The fair market value cannot be stated before or during the hire period as this could be considered a benefit in kind and therefore not be eligible for tax benefits.
 Many employers opt for one of the schemes to take ownership of the bikes at the end of the hire term and offer a sale to the employee via the scheme.

 What happens if an employee leaves their job or is made redundant?

 Once signed, the hire agreement is non-cancellable following a cooling-off period of 7 working days from collection of the goods.
 This means that if an employee leaves or is made redundant from their employment during the hire period, they are obliged to pay the remaining salary sacrifice amount in full from net pay, i.e. without any tax exemptions.

 We may charge a fee depending on the scheme and bike chosen.
 If your scheme isn't listed, please get in touch as we may be able to sign up to it.

 Is there a charge for accepting the certificate?

-On some schemes we levy a charge (normally 6% for non-sale bikes and 9% for sale bikes).
-Often when we redeem the certificate a commission is deducted by the scheme administrator.
-Due to the bespoke nature of our bikes and the included services we offer we cannot absorb all of it so levy a small charge.
-It is important to remember that even with this factored in the benefits of buying through Cycle to Work far outweigh the charge.
+On some schemes we levy a charge (normally 6% for non-sale bikes and 12% for sale bikes).
+In most cases, when we redeem the certificate a commission is deducted by the scheme administrator.
+Due to the bespoke nature of our bikes and the included services we offer, we cannot absorb all of this and so levy a small charge.
+It is important to remember that even with this factored in, the benefits of buying through Cycle to Work far outweigh the charge.